GSCCCA PT-61 eFiling

 Back to top

 There is no need to enter agents for sellers.
-The DOR and Tax officials are collecting the name of the owner prior to the sale in the seller's name field.
-From the standpoint of Property Tax and maintaining the records, the seller's name entry should be the previous owner (the owner prior to the sale transaction).
+The DOR and tax officials collect the name of the owner prior to the sale in the seller's name field.
+From the standpoint of property tax and maintaining the records, the seller's name entry should be the previous owner (the owner prior to the sale transaction).

-There may be similar questions along these lines where some people will think of the real estate agent, or auction company, as the actual seller.
-However, the owner of the property prior to the sale is critical information to the Assessors Office and Tax Commissioners Office, and that owner has always been regarded as the seller.
+There may be similar questions where some people identify the real estate agent or auction company as the actual seller.
+However, the owner of the property prior to the sale is crucial information for the Tax Assessor’s and Tax Commissioner’s Offices.

 Back to top